bugzilla/bugzilla.github.io/_posts/2018-06-06-watch-the-june-6-bugzilla-project-meeting.md

-      - As noted at previous meetings Mozilla is downsizing and trying to find external hosting for the Bugzilla Project which they'll still pay for, they just want to get out of the hosting bussiness.
+      - As noted at previous meetings Mozilla is downsizing and trying to find external hosting for the Bugzilla Project which they'll still pay for, they just want to get out of the hosting business.
       - Bugzilla needs to exist as a separate legal entity from the Mozilla Foundation for purposes of contracting with a hosting company, so our current status is waiting on the legal work to get done to create a Bugzilla subsidiary of Mozilla Foundation.
-      - The top condender for hosting right now is Linode.
+      - The top contender for hosting right now is Linode.
 Other possibilities are OSUOSL and Eclipse (Emmanual reminded us of their offer)
       - <https://landfill.bugzilla.org/> has been closed up - static